CodingOnBush/webserv/NOTES.md

 # Instructions from the subject
-<ins>Tips : You can get some inspiration from the ’server’ part of NGINX configuration file.</ins>\
+Tips : You can get some inspiration from the ’server’ part of NGINX configuration file.\
 _I can search what are the rules in the nginx configuration file only for the server part._

 **In the configuration file, you should be able to :**